 INFORM measures Ecuador's risk of humanitarian crisis and disaster for 2019 as medium at 4.2/10. ?

-26/08: On Monday 26 August, new visa requirements for Venezuelans crossing the border into Ecuador came into effect.
+On Monday 26 August, new visa requirements for Venezuelans crossing the border into Ecuador came into effect.
 This follows similar restrictions implemented by Chile and Peru earlier this year.
 New visa requirements include a criminal record certificate and a passport, within 5 years after its expiration.
-There are a number of visa options in which Venezuelans may apply, including a “Temporary Residence Visa for Humanitarian Reasons”.The number of Venezuelans crossing into Ecuador from Colombia has been increasing since 25 July, with an average of 1,800 people crossing per day before 2 August.
+There are a number of visa options in which Venezuelans may apply, including a “Temporary Residence Visa for Humanitarian Reasons”.The number of Venezuelans crossing into Ecuador from Colombia increased after 25 July, with an average of 1,800 people crossing per day before 2 August.
 In the run up to the new visa requirements, this number was higher, with approximately 3,700 Venezuelans entering Ecuador per day between 3-25 August.
 While extra resources may assist the short term influx at the border, longer term impacts remain less clear.
-Most notable areas of concern may be with protection and access to basic services for those attempting to enter Ecuador without a visa. ?
+Most notable areas of concern may be with protection and access to basic services for those attempting to enter Ecuador without a visa.?